 The TransAsia and the 1960 mid air collision aren’t the only infamous crashes.
 Who can forget the recent airplane crash of Malaysia Airlines Flight 17 on July 17th, 2014.
 All 298 passengers and crew aboard that flight died.
 The crazy part is that the plane didn’t crash because of a malfunction but rather it was shot down.
 Wha???
 What kind of world are we living in?
 Sigh…

-In this news clip you can watch a Russian Television ‘claim’ they have exclusive photos and videos.
+In a news clip you can watch a Russian Television Station ‘claim’ they have exclusive photos and videos.
 What you do see is a lot of debris, a lot of interviews, some photos and a map.

 But unfortunately it’s hard to find, or obtain actual video footage.